IntegrCiTy/zerobnl/docs/docu.md

 #### 4. Create wrappers

-Wrappers are the key point between simulation tools and the rest of the co-simulation framework.
+[Wrappers](#Wrapper) are the key point between simulation tools and the rest of the co-simulation framework.
 Using the ZerOBNL ClientNode python class, this process will, during the simulation, be used as middle agent between the orchestration process and the simulation model, passing messages and data back and forth.

+You can use the wrapper of the provided [minimal example](https://github.com/IntegrCiTy/zerobnl/blob/master/examples/MinimalExample/wrapper_base.py) as template and build your own wrappers from there.

 #### 5. Define abstractions